Chiara Lubich: Dialogue with members of other religions

-The door to interreligious dialogue opened, quite unexpectedly, in London, 1977, when Chiara received the Templeton Prize for Progress in Religion (now simply known as the “Templeton Prize”).
-In her acceptance speech, she outlined her Christian experience and mentioned that the Focolare Movement also had contacts with Jews, Muslims, and Buddhists, since friendships had developed in countries where these religious groups are present.
+The door to interreligious dialogue opened, quite unexpectedly, in London, 1977, when Chiara received the Templeton Prize for Progress in Religion (also known as the Templeton Prize).
+In her acceptance speech, she outlined her Christian experience and mentioned that the Focolare Movement also had contacts with Jews, Muslims, Hindus and Buddhists, since friendships had developed in countries where these religious groups are present.
 She also quoted some of the great mystics of other religions who exalt love as the essence of all being.
 The response from religious leaders present was beyond anything she would have expected and for her was a sign that the Movement had to develop its interreligious dialogue.

 In 1981, Chiara was invited to Tokyo by Nikkyo Niwano, the founder of Risshō KōseiKai, a lay Buddhist movement, to offer her spiritual experience to 10,000 Buddhists gathered in a prestigious Buddhist temple.
 It was the first time a Christian woman had spoken there.
 The impact was great and many of those present said that it helped them to appreciate the basic tenets of Christianity.

 In January 1997, she went to Chiang Mai in Thailand, where she had been asked to address 800 Buddhist monks and nuns.
 Again, she was the first Christian and the first laywoman to address them.
-Their Great Teacher, Ajahn Thong, explained, “The wise person is neither male nor female.
+Their Great Teacher, Ajahn Thong, explained, "The wise person is neither male nor female.
 When someone turns on a light in the darkness, one does not ask if the one who lit it was a man or a woman.
-Chiara is here to give us the light she has experienced”.
+Chiara is here to give us the light she has experienced".